 (d) the Directors had prepared the annual accounts on a going concern basis;

-(e) the Directors had laid down internal financial controls to be followed by theCompany and that such internal financial M/s.DeloitteHaskins& controls are adequateand were operating effectively; and
+(e) the Directors had Laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively; and

 (f) the Directors had devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.